-Based on new guidelines for the archipelagic SAFE report from the Council, this section highlights the top 10 ECS (sorted by landings) and the priority ECS (recommended by the local fishery management agency) caught by small boats or shoreline fishing.
-Please note the top 10 species list and the priority species list reported in the socioeconomic module may not be consistent with the lists reported in the fishery module in the previous sections.
-The inconsistences result from several factors: 1) differences in data sources, 2) differences in level of species groupings, 3) differences in commercial landing and total landings.
+Based on new guidelines for the archipelagic SAFE report from the Council, this section highlights the top 10 ecosystem component species (ECS) sorted by landings and the priority ECS as identified by the American Samoa DMWR caught by small boats or shoreline fishing.
+Please note the top 10 species list and the priority species list reported in this socioeconomic module may not be consistent with the lists reported in the fishery module in the previous sections.
+The inconsistencies result from several factors: 1) differences in data sources, 2) differences in level of species groupings, 3) differences in commercial landing and total landings.

-Firstly, the data for pounds caught and pounds sold are collected by two different data collection methods, as mentioned in the earlier section.
-The data for "pounds sold" (commercial landings) reported in this socioeconomics module were collected through the "Commercial Sales Receipt Books" Program, while the data for pounds caught were collected through "Boat-based Creel Survey".
+Firstly, the data for pounds caught and pounds sold are gathered by two different data collection methods.
+The data for pounds sold (commercial landings) reported in this socioeconomics module were collected through the commercial receipt book program, while the data for pounds caught were collected through the boat-based creel survey.
 The survey coverage rates of two data collection methods may change independently in individual years.
-Secondly, the species groups used in the two data collection programs were different, as the species in the commercial receipt books are usually lumped into family levels or species groups while the species reported in the creel survey are often more detailed at the species level.
+Secondly, the species groups used in the two data collection programs were different, as the species in the commercial receipt books are usually lumped into family levels or species groups while the species reported in the creel survey are more often detailed at the species level.
 Third, fish species with higher total pounds caught may not necessarily lead to higher pounds sold in the markets.
 Therefore, the two series may not move coherently with each other.

 Table 27 shows the commercial landings and revenue of the top 10 ECS in American Samoa.
-The total commercial landings (pounds sold) of the top 10 species/species groups was 3,087 pounds (valued at \$7,118) in 2022.
-The figures from 2021 are also presented in the table.
-The commercial landings and revenue in 2022 were lower than 2021.
-In terms of commercial landing ratio, it was difficult to estimate because the commercial landings (pounds sold) were collected through the commercial receipt book program where species were often lumped into species group or family and the data of pounds caught were collected through creel survey where species was more specifically defined.
+The total commercial landings (pounds sold) of the top 10 species/species groups were 3,087 pounds (valued at \$7,118) in 2022.
+The data from 2021 are also presented in the table.
+The commercial landings and revenue in 2022 were lower than in 2021.
+The commercial landings ratio was difficult to estimate because the commercial landings (in pounds sold) were collected through the commercial receipt book program where species are often lumped into species groups or families, and the data of pounds caught were collected through the creel survey where species are more specifically identified.

 Table 28 shows the priority ECS.
-Six fish species are suggested as priority species (species of interest) for the area.
-Only one species (green spiny lobster) of the six showed up in the commercial receipt books in 2021 and 2022.
+Six fish species have been suggested as priority species (species of interest) for the area by American Samoa DMWR.
+Only one species (green spiny lobster) of the six appeared in the commercial receipt books in 2021 and 2022.